 4 Strategies for Making Spiritual Resolutions to Refresh Your Faith in the New Year

-Since childhood, I’ve attempted New Year’s resolutions, not spiritual resolutions but self-improvement promises to myself.
+Since childhood, I’ve attempted New Year’s resolutions, not spiritual resolutions just self-improvement promises to myself.

-Resolutions are great, but unfortunately, I don’t think my resolutions survive through January.
+Resolutions are great, but I don’t think most resolutions survive through January.

 An identity firmly rooted in Christ makes you spiritually healthy, producing ‘fruit of the spirit’ which enables you to embark on a new year or new adventure with courage and confidence.